 Why does it matter?

 It simply doesn’t matter – yes, you read it correctly.
-Now when you know the primary difference (which is none in this case) between the two, perhaps you wondering how and why DPI becomes the synonym of CPI?
+Now when you know the primary difference between CPI and DPI, perhaps you wondering how and why DPI becomes the synonym of CPI?

 You may or may not know, but since DPI is the most widely used term in the context, which has eventually become so prevalent among the general public to comprehend the particular specification that is mouse sensitivity, manufacturers chose to stick with it only.
 However, there are companies still reluctant to making use of the term DPI for their products.